Hello, welcome to Steve's website!

 Evidence from Ramadan in Indonesia

-The productivity of fasting salespersons declined by 30% during 2 hours before sunset, when they did not eat for around 12 hours.
-Their productivity recovers immediately after sunset, when they can eat again.
+The productivity of fasting salespersons declined by 30% during 2 hours before sunset.

 The Effects of Alcohol Consumption on Health, Crimes, and Socio-economic Outcomes: